-- 4. On the morning of the day of pricing, prior to the start of the order period, the bookrunning senior manager will initiate a conference call with the Authority, including staff and Pricing Committee members and, if necessary, the syndicate, to discuss any proposed changes to any of the pricing terms approved on the pre-pricing conference call (such as interest rates, yields, prices, optional redemption features, concessions and additional takedowns per maturity), the order period, and takedowns.
-(The time of the call should be communicated at least 24 hours in advance of the call, whenever possible.)
-At the conclusion of the conference call, the book-running senior manager will send out a consensus scale to each co-manager via Dalnet. - 5.
+- 4. On the morning of the day of pricing, prior to the start of the order period, the bookrunning senior manager will initiate a conference call with the Authority staff and Pricing Committee members and, if necessary, the Syndicate, to confirm any proposed changes to any of the pricing terms approved on the pre-pricing conference call (such as interest rates, yields, prices, optional redemption features, concessions and additional takedowns per maturity), the order period, and takedowns.
+At the conclusion of the conference call, the book-running senior manager will send out a consensus scale to each co-manager. - 5.
 The preliminary pricing wire is subject to the approval of the Authority, prior to its release.
-The wire must include, among other things, all pricing terms agreed upon by the Authority, book-running senior manager and syndicate during the pre-pricing conference call, and the priority of orders for bonds for purposes of allocation. - 6.
+The wire must include, among other things, all pricing terms agreed upon by the Authority, book-running senior manager and Syndicate during the pre-pricing conference call, and the priority of orders for bonds for purposes of allocation. - 6.
 If a selling group is used, the Authority must approve the use of a selling group and be provided with a list of selling group members in writing prior to accepting any orders from selling group members. - 7.
 Any change in the initial pricing terms on any maturity during the order period must be approved by the Authority. - 8.
 The book-running senior manager must track the receipt of orders broken down by maturity, amount, type and firm.
 A status report on the pricing, including total orders received, broken down by maturity, amount, type and firm, may be requested by the Authority at any time during the order period and at a minimum should be provided in writing or via an on-line platform midway through the order period.
-The Dalnet Orders and Allotments by Maturity" report is an acceptable report for these purposes.
+An "Orders and Allotments by Maturity" report is an acceptable report for these purposes.
 (Should the Authority request it, the book-running senior manager must also provide submittal times and copies of confirmations for all orders.) - 9.
 If the book-running senior manager feels a co-manager has incorrectly entered an order, the book-running senior manager will immediately bring it to the attention of the Authority for resolution.
 Under no circumstances will the book-running senior manager make a unilateral decision pertaining to any order entered by a co-manager. - 10.
 The book-running senior manager must receive approval from the Authority before terminating any order period on any maturity before the previously determined close of the order period.
 Any such termination will usually require a price increase (lower yield) for that maturity. - 11.
 At the close of the order period, the book-running senior manager must provide in writing and in a format acceptable to the Authority, a listing of total orders received broken down by maturity, amount, type and firm, through the end of the order period.
 (The Dalnet "Orders and Allotments by Maturity" report is an acceptable report for this purpose.)